vivi2393142/ting-mate-ai-research/user_interviews/interview_methodology.md

 ## Interview Process

 1. **Persona Initialization**
-   - Select one of the eight predefined personas.
+   - Select one of the eight predefined persona.
    - Load the full background and constraints into the GPT system prompt.
 2. **Interview Execution**
    - Use one of the two questionnaire sets.